 Apple offers 5 GB of free iCloud space to everyone, but you’ll run up against that storage limit sooner than you’d think.
 Device backups, photos, documents, iCloud email, and other bits of data all share that space.

-You’ll run out of free iCloud space especially quickly if you have multiple iOS devices.
-That free 5 GB is per Apple ID, not per device.
-Free up wasted space before paying for more.
+If you have multiple iOS devices, you’ll run out even faster.
+That free 5 GB is per Apple ID, not per device, so it’s a good idea to free up wasted space before paying for more.

-Open the Settings app, tap iCloud, and tap Storage & Backup to view how much space you have left in your iCloud account.
+To see how much you currently have, open the Settings app, select “iCloud”, and find where it says “Storage” to view how much space you have left in your iCloud account.

-Each iPad or iPhone you own automatically backs up the data your installed apps use to its iCloud account.
-This happens when it’s plugged in, locked, and connected to Wi-Fi — so it will generally back up when you’re charging it.
+Each iPhone or iPad you own automatically backs up data from your installed apps to your iCloud account.
+This happens when it’s plugged in, locked, and connected to Wi-Fi—so it will generally back up whenever you’re charging it.
 This ensures you’ll never lose your app data.
-If your device dies or you need to reset it, you can import the backup on a new device.
-You don’t have to back up manually via iTunes anymore.
+If your device dies or you need to reset it, you can restore the backup and get all of that data back.
+However, you’ll still need to back up your device through iTunes in order to back up the apps themselves, as well as music, videos, and other media.

-Tap Manage Storage on the Storage & Backup screen to view more details.
-This screen shows how much space is used by each device’s backup — iCloud only keeps the latest backup for each device.
-Tap a device to view more details about the backup.
+To see your iCloud backups, navigate to iCloud > Storage > Manage Storage in Settings.
+This screen shows how much space everything is using in your iCloud account, including backups and app data. iCloud only keeps the latest backup for each of your devices.
+Tap a device at the top to view more details about the backup.

 Back Up Photos Elsewhere

-Install another app like Google+, Dropbox, or Flickr that can automatically back up your photos and have the app start backing up your photos.
-It will back up your photos to a separate pool of storage — your Google Drive, Dropbox, or Flickr storage.
+Instead of using iCloud Photo Library, try another app like Google Photos, Dropbox, or Flickr that can automatically back up your photos.
+They will back up your photos to a separate pool of cloud storage that’s often bigger than iCloud.
 You’ll have a backup copy of your photos stored online, but you get to keep all that precious iCloud storage for other functions.

 Delete Documents & Data